emmettng/emmett.github.io/ml/bp.md

 **With more layers comes more notation.**
 > One more, Just One more notation `N` label of layer `N`.

-First of all, rewrite notations in previous examples, so the meaning of newly introduced symbol `'N'` could be clarified:
+First of all, rewirte notations in previous examples, so the meaning of newly introduced symbol `'N'` could be clearified:

 >0.
 > - $I_N = f_{N-1}$